Expletive (linguistics): "Expletive deleted"

 The popularity of the phrase "expletive deleted" derives from the Watergate hearings in the United States in the 1970s, where the phrase was used to replace profanity that occurred in the transcripts of conversations that were recorded in the White House.

 "Do" as an expletive

 At the start of the modern English era, the use of the word "do" as an expletive came into fashion with no fixed principle guiding it.
-It began to appear often in phrases such as "they do hunt" (rather than "they hunt"), and the practice was slow to fade from use.
+It is distinguishable from "do" as a modal verb to convey that an action was recent as used in AAVE.
+The expletive "do" began to appear often in phrases such as "they do hunt" (rather than "they hunt"), and the practice was slow to fade from use.
 The lingering and indiscriminate use of the expletive "do" lent a point to Alexander Pope's jibe (which contains an example of "do" as an expletive):